-I have used and am experienced using several game engines/frameworks including: XNA4.0, Unity, Starling and Unreal Engine 4
+I have some experience using several large game engines/frameworks including: XNA4.0, Unity, and Unreal Engine 4.

 I have experimented and used these libraries: DirectX 9, DirectX 11, Allegro5, SFML and AndEngine

-I have now worked at the EMC for over 2 years and during my time here, I’ve been on three projects.
-They are the UNSECO project (March 2016 – present), the Make a Change project (April 2014 – March 2016) and the ECHO Project (August 2013 – April 2014).
+I worked at the EMC for over 2 years.
+During my time there, I worked on three projects.
+They are the ECHO Project (August 2013 – April 2014), the Make a Change project (April 2014 – March 2016), and the UNESCO project (March 2016 – May 2016).

 While on the ECHO project, I worked on an Android application for the ECHO Lake Aquarium and Science Center.
-It was developed in Java using AndEngine specifically for the Nexus 7 and 10.
+It was developed in Java using AndEngine specifically for the Nexus 7 and 10 tablets.
 My role was primarily within the game’s primary menu/UI system called the journal and developing much of its content and functionality.
 I also did a small amount of work within one of the games (Algae Officer) doing some bug fixing.
 Having entered the project halfway through development, my role was focused less on the games and more on the remaining content which was menu and general functionality.